Skip to content

 The Multinomial Distribution in R

-Posted on September 19September 18 By Jim No Comments on The Multinomial Distribution in R
+Posted on September 19September 18 By Admin No Comments on The Multinomial Distribution in R

 The Multinomial Distribution in R, when each result has a fixed probability of occuring, the multinomial distribution represents the likelihood of getting a certain number of counts for each of the k possible outcomes.